 Select a memorable name that suits your nonprofit’s focus and meets the following criteria:

 Check to see if your name is available by searching the Vermont Secretary of State’s Corporations Division website.
-If it is, but you’re not ready to file, you can reserve your for 120 days.
-You can also use ZenBusiness’s name reservation service to avoid the hassle of creating an online account and put your time into something else.
+If it is, but you’re not ready to file, you can reserve your name for 120 days.

 Now’s the time to find a domain name for your website that aligns with your business name.
 Once you find one use our domain registration service to secure it.